Nursing: Direct Entry Graduate Programs

 Recommendations

-Three recommendations, written within six months of the deadline, are required.
+You must submit two recommendations, written within six months of the deadline.
 At least one recommendation should be from a current or recent instructor and the others can be professional references.
-We do not accept recommendations from individuals with whom you have a non-professional relationship (family members, friends, religious personnel or politicians).
+We do not accept recommendations from individuals with whom you have a non-professional relationship (family members, friends, religious personnel, or politicians).

 Admission Decisions